 - honey products

-Infants are at highest risk of getting infantile botulism if they eat honey, or if they play or live near contaminated soil.
-Honey is the only food definitively linked to botulism thus far, and infants who live in rural farming areas are at highest risk of being near contaminated soil.
+Infants are at highest risk of getting botulism if they eat honey, or if they play or live near contaminated soil.
+Honey is the only food definitively linked to botulism thus far.
+Infants who live in rural farming areas are at highest risk of being near contaminated soil.

 An infected infant may show the following symptoms: